-The Engineer may accept a driven pile when the pile has achieved minimum penetration, the blow count is generally increasing and the minimum required bearing capacity obtained for 24 inches of consecutive driving.
+The Engineer may accept a driven pile when Ensure the pile has achieved minimum penetration, the blow count is generally increasing and the minimum required bearing capacity obtained for 24 inches of consecutive driving with less than 1/4 inches rebound per blow, or.
 At his discretion, the Engineer may also accept a driven pile when the minimum penetration is achieved and driving has reached practical refusal in firm material.

-455-5.10.2 Blow Count Criteria: The Engineer will determine the number of blows required to provide the required bearing according to the methods described herein.
+455-5.10.2 Blow Count Criteria: Drive piles to the blow count criteria established in 455-5.14.2.
+The Engineer will determine the number of blows required to provide the required bearing according to the methods described herein.
 Determine the pile bearing by computing the penetration per blow with less than 1/4 inches rebound averaged through 12 inches each of penetration.
 When it is considered necessary by the Engineer, determine the average penetration per blow by averaging the penetration per blow through the last 10 to 20 blows of the hammer.

-455-5.10.3 Practical Refusal: Practical refusal is defined as 20 blows per inch with the hammer operating at the highest setting or setting determined by the Engineer and less than 1/4 inches rebound per blow.
+455-5.10.3 Practical Refusal: Practical refusal is defined as 20 blows per inch with the hammer operating at the highest setting or setting determined by the Dynamic Testing

+Engineer and less than 1/4 inches rebound per blow.
 Stop driving as soon as the Engineer determines that the pile has reached practical refusal.
-The Engineer will generally make this determination within 2 inches of driving.
+The Engineer will generally Generally make this determination within 2 inches of driving.
 When the required pile penetration cannot be achieved by driving without exceeding practical refusal, use other penetration aids such as jetting or preformed pile holes.